 Stanley Fishman is a cookbook author and blogger who is an expert on cooking grassfed meat.
 Stanley uses traditional flavor combinations and cooking methods to make the cooking of grassfed meat easy, delicious, and tender.
 Stanley has written two cookbooks that make it easy to cook grassfed meat —Tender Grassfed Meat: Traditional Ways to Cook Healthy Meat and Tender Grassfed Barbecue: Traditional, Primal and Paleo.
 Stanley blogs about real food and the cooking of grassfed meat at his blog Tendergrassfedmeat.com.

 We get a lot of questions about our lamb, so we thought we would create a special blog post highlighting our lamb producers, offerings, and recipes.
-We’re happy to report that our lamb is also a Missouri product.
-Raised just south of US Wellness headquarters near Perry, MO our lambs are 100% grass-fed and grass-finished.
+We’re happy to report that our lamb products come from Missouri and Oregon.
+All lamb products are 100% grass-fed and grass-finished.
 They enjoy lush Missouri pastures and plenty of rainfall.
 We harvest a mix of hair sheep and a special old world breed of wool sheep noted for their meat quality.

 We have a variety of grass-fed lamb products available through our online store.
 We’re thrilled to announce the newest addition to the lamb category - the Lamb Tenderlioin.
 This cut is second to none in tenderness.
 Its exquisite taste will have you hooked after just one bite.

 What other lamb selections do we offer?
 We have some real rarities!
 Think organ meats (Lamb Liver, Kidney, Heart, etc.) and Marrow Bones.
 We also offer a variety of chops and roasts.
 Lamb Loin and Rib Chops are a griller's delight.
 Just fire up the grill and thow on some chops.
-Our assorted Lamb Sweetbreads are a rare delicacy and we are pleased to be able to carry them.
-Sweetbreads are highly sought-after by chefs, adventurous home cooks and connoisseurs for their mild, sweet flavor.
-Easy to prepare and very versatile, these offal meats can be sautéed, poached, grilled, fried, braised or roasted.
-Demand exceeds our supply for this specialty selection, so we encourage you to order them when they are available.
 Another specialty selection is Lamb Tallow.
 This can be used as an alternative for shortening, lard, or beef tallow.
 Add it to meat and vegetable dishes for added flavor with all the health benefits grass-fed fat offers.
 Unfortunately, we do not get tallow with every harvest, so we encourage you to order when it's available.
 To view all of our lamb selections, please visit our online store.